Copyright © 2007 - 2018

-As a practical matter, this means that when someone, for example, requests we rebuild their engine, it is automatically understood (at least by us!) that they are asking us to rebuild their engine according to our published methods and practices, and fees therefore payable at our standard prices.
+As a practical matter, this means that when someone, for example, requests we rebuild their engine, it is automatically understood that they are asking us to rebuild their engine according to our published methods and practices, and fees therefore payable at our standard prices.

 Our overall policy is that everything is paid on a "time and materials" basis with the exception of our standard service packages which provide a fixed rate for specific services under specific terms.